 (a) Skin disease unless temporary or trivial.

-cause disability or marked disfigurement.
+to cause disability or marked disfigurement.

 Hyperhydrosis palmar, plantar, or axillary.